bryanbraun/anchorjs/README.md

 Using AnchorJS
 ------------------
 AnchorJS provides the `addAnchors()` method for adding anchors to the page.
 This method accepts a selector as a parameter in the form of a string.
-The selector can be used to target specific elements that you want to add anchors to.Here's an example.
+The selector can be used to target specific elements that you want to add anchors to.
+Here's an example.

     /**
      * Example 1